TonyChampion/PivotViewerLessons/README.md

+Migrating from CodePlex

 *Project Description*
-{project:description}
+The Silverlight PivotViewer is a great control with a great deal of potential.
+However, there are a lot of questions on how to use and customize the PivotViewer.
+This project will attempt to answer those questions by providing a series of lessons on the PivotViewer.

 The first batch of lessons have been posted.
+A series on these lessons will be coming soon to http://tonychampion.net.

-A series on these lessons will be coming soon to [url:http://tonychampion.net].
+The first batch of lessons have been posted.
+A series on these lessons will be coming soon to http://tonychampion.net.

-*Live version of the current version can be found here : [url:http://pivotviewer.championds.com].*
+*Live version of the current version can be found here : http://pivotviewer.championds.com.*

 *Lesson Details*
 * Lesson 1 : Basic Properties and Events